-Syscoin is a Proof-of-Work blockchain, merged-mined with Bitcoin.
-At its base it is a dual-layered blockchain: the core is the Syscoin native (UTXO) blockchain network providing Data Availability and Finality, and running in tandem with it is an Ethereum Virtual Machine (EVM) layer called NEVM (Network-Enhanced Virtual Machine) which provides Ethereum equivalence while inheriting enhanced security from the native chain and providing scalability through rollups.
+Syscoin is a full-stack modular Proof-of-Work blockchain solution merge-mined with Bitcoin.
+At its base is a dual-chain Layer 1: the core is the Syscoin native (UTXO) blockchain network providing Data Availability and Finality, and running in tandem with it is an Ethereum Virtual Machine (EVM) chain called NEVM (Network-Enhanced Virtual Machine) which provides Ethereum equivalence while inheriting enhanced security from the native chain and providing scalability through rollups.

 Notable features of Syscoin include:

-NEVM - the Network-Enhanced Virtual Machine that powers Syscoin's smart contract layer.
+- NEVM - the Network-Enhanced Virtual Machine that powers smart contracts on Syscoin.

-Notary rulesets - in a nutshell these allow Syscoin Platform Token (SPT) creators to apply their own rulesets on transfers of their SPT and then accept or deny the transfers by signing or not signing the transactions.
-These off-chain rulesets enable SPT creators to maintain regulatory compliance even when regulations change.
+- Notary rulesets - in a nutshell these allow Syscoin Platform Token (SPT) creators to apply their own rulesets on transfers of their SPT and then accept or deny the transfers by signing or not signing the transactions.
+These off-chain rulesets enable SPT asset managers to maintain compliance even when regulations or business rules change.

-To understand why Syscoin is the perfect choice for developing on it must first be understood the direction that the EVM-based blockchain ecosystem is heading in.
-The new paradigm is focused on modular blockchains, rather than blockchains that try to do everything (scaling, being decentralized and being secure) on one base layer.
-There should be multiple layers.
+To understand why Syscoin is the perfect choice for developers, one must first understand the new direction in which the EVM-based blockchain ecosystem is evolving.
+The new paradigm is focused on modular blockchains.
+Rather than trying to achieve everything (scalability, decentralization, security) on a single blockchain layer, modularity involves multiple layers.
 There are three terms to keep in mind for the coming blockchain future, these are:

 - Execution layer